henribxn/udacityprojects_term2/DisasterResponsePipeline/README.md

 Start Date: 2020 April 30th

 ## Project description
-When natural disasters happen, people use social media (like twitter) or else to try and get help.
-However, not all communications are natural disaster tweets and **there isn't a simple way to use key words in order to identify these kinds of texts**.
+When natural disasters happen, people use social medias (like twitter) to try and get help.
+However, not all communications are natural disaster related and **there isn't a simple way to use key words in order to identify these kinds of texts**.

-That is why, the objective is to **deploy a machine learning application in order to be able to classify a communication between many categories** so that to be able to react more quickly.
+That is why, the objective is to **deploy a machine learning application in order to be able to classify a communication between many categories**, hence enabling to react more quickly.

-Such a pipeline works can work with any kind of data as long as there are labelled data concerning your classification needs.
+Such a pipeline  can be reused (after some reprocessing work) with any kind of data as long as there are enough labelled data concerning your classification needs.

 There are three steps:
 1. Create an ETL which cleans the Data